Something Wild: Ouch! What just stung me?

 Yellowjackets

 Ground-nesting yellowjackets are likely the culprit if you’ve been stung while mowing the lawn, or even when just walking by a stone wall.
-According to UNH, there are at least nine different species of yellowjackets in the New England area, and they’re all aggressive.
+According to the University of New Hampshire, there are at least nine different species of yellowjackets in the New England area — and they’re all aggressive.

-Yellowjackets are hornets that nest underground, although they also build paper nests the size of a soccer ball.
+Yellowjackets are hornets that nest underground, though they also build paper nests the size of a soccer ball.
 They can be found in abandoned chipmunk burrows or in tree cavities and woodpiles.

 Bears can smell the underground nest, and feed on yellowjackets extensively in early fall by digging the nests out of the ground.
 The young larvae are very nutritious right when bears are trying to build up their fat reserves in autumn.

-Something Wild’s Dave Anderson recalls N.H. bear rehabilitator Ben Kilham describing one of his famous study bears digging out ground hornet nests at a rate of 10-20 nests per hour.
-That is one nest every 3 minutes!
+Something Wild’s Dave Anderson recalls New Hampshire bear rehabilitator Ben Kilham describing one of his famous study bears digging out ground hornet nests at a rate of 10 to 20 nests per hour.
+That is one nest every three minutes!

 The yellowjackets attack the marauding predator, of course, but the bears seem to tolerate the stinging as a trade-off for the food obtained.